 The interior is filled with greenery, umbrellas and soft furnishings.
 A large mural by local artists Frank & Mimi sits behind the bar.

-The breakfast menu offers croque monsieur and smoked-salmon tartine.
+A breakfast menu offers croque monsieur and smoked-salmon tartine.
 On the weekend, the menu expands to more elaborate options such as a goat’s cheese tartine burger.
 The Queen Mary Long Brunch runs from 10.30am to 1.30pm on Saturdays and includes a $45 per person four-course set menu with the optional add-ons of bottomless Bloody Marys or bottomless bubbles.
 Coffee comes from Sydney’s Double Roasters.

-The drinks menu features five different Bloody Marys, one of which mixes vodka, a secret Proud Mary mix and clamato juice (a combination of clam and tomato juice).
+The drinks menu features five different Bloody Marys, one of which mixes vodka, a secret Mary Mae's mix and clamato juice (a combination of clam and tomato juice).
 There are also plenty of other cocktails, a bunch of taps with beer from local producers (Ballistic, Slipstream, Green Beacon) and a short, white-heavy wine list.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.